 401(k) Plan: The credit union has a salary deferral 401(k) plan.
 Employees who have completed three months of service are eligible to participate in the plan.
 For any calendar year, employee contributions may not exceed a specific dollar amount as determined by the IRS.
 The credit union will contribute a fixed amount of safe harbor matching contributions of 100% on the first 6% of compensation deferred into the plan.
-For the years ended December 31, 2021 and 2020, the credit union contributed \$2.3 million and \$2.3 million, respectively.
+For the years ended December 31, 2022 and 2021, the credit union contributed \$2.3 million and \$2.3 million, respectively.

 457(f) Plan: The credit union has a nonqualified deferred compensation plan for certain executives under IRC Section 457(f).
-To support the deferred compensation plan, the credit union has elected to purchase credit union-owned variable life insurance and variable annuities.
-The surrender value of these investments, included in other assets, was \$7.7 million and \$6.4 million as of December 31, 2021 and 2020, respectively.
-There was no change in the market value of designated plan assets and benefit expense for the years ended December 31, 2021 and 2020.
-The liability for the deferred compensation is included in accrued liabilities and totaled \$1,437,000 and \$1,448,000 as of December 31, 2021 and 2020, respectively.
+To support the deferred compensation plan, the credit union has elected to purchase credit union owned variable life insurance and variable annuities.
+The surrender value of these investments, included in other assets, was \$7.4 million and \$7.7 million as of December 31, 2022 and 2021, respectively.
+There was no change in the market value of designated plan assets and benefit expense for the years ended December 31, 2022 and 2021.
+The liability for the deferred compensation is included in accrued liabilities and totaled \$1.2 million and \$1.4 million as of December 31, 2022 and 2021, respectively.

-The credit union has another nonqualified deferred compensation plan for a key management employee under Internal Revenue Code (IRC) Section 457(f).
+The credit union has another nonqualified deferred compensation plan for a key management employee under IRC Section 457(f).
 The credit union invested in certain mutual funds to partially defray the cost of this agreement.
-The assets under this arrangement are maintained at fair value of \$14.6 million and \$12.5 million and are included in equity securities as of December 31, 2021 and 2020, respectively.
+The assets under this arrangement are maintained at fair value of \$12.3 million and \$14.6 million and are included in equity securities as of December 31, 2022 and 2021, respectively.
 Changes in fair value of these mutual funds are recorded through earnings.

 457(b) Plan: The credit union has an unfunded nonqualified deferred compensation plan for members of management.
 The plan allows for employees to defer a portion of their compensation.
 The deferred compensation investments are shown as both assets and liabilities on the credit union's consolidated financial statements and are available to creditors in the event of the credit union's liquidation.
-The funds were invested into certain mutual funds and are included in equity securities as of December 31, 2021 and 2020 in the consolidated financial statements.
-Deferred compensation investments and liabilities totaled \$1,558,000 and \$1,336,000 as of December 31, 2021 and 2020, respectively.
+The funds were invested into certain mutual funds and are included in equity securities as of December 31, 2022 and 2021 in the consolidated financial statements.
+Deferred compensation investments and liabilities totaled \$1,167,000 and \$1,558,000 as of December 31, 2022 and 2021, respectively.

-Split-dollar Life Insurance: Included in other assets was a loan to an executive under a split-dollar life insurance arrangement between the credit union and the executive.
+Split-Dollar Life Insurance: Included in other assets was a loan to an executive under a split-dollar life insurance arrangement between the credit union and the executive.
 The loan is recorded based on the collateral assignment method whereby the executive owns the life insurance policy and assigns the policy collateral back to the credit union along with an executed promissory note.
-The note receivable and accrued interest of approximately \$12,669,000 are included in other assets in the consolidated statements of financial condition as of December 31, 2021.
+The note receivable and accrued interest of approximately \$12,215,000 and \$12,669,000 are included in other assets in the consolidated statements of financial condition as of December 31, 2022 and 2021, respectively.